 Did she reach out for help?
 "I probably should have called the mental health services," she says.
 "I just don't have time to sit down and talk with them."

-The Warm Line run by the University Neuropsychiatric Institute was set up to address such feelings and uncertainties says Carlos Palomo.
+The Warm Line, run by the University of Utah Huntsman Mental Health Institute (HMHI) formally University Neuropsychiatric Institute (UNI), was set up to address such feelings and uncertainties says Carlos Palomo.
 He is a behavioral health supervisor for the Utah state Warm Line and Crisis Line.
 The Warm Line, he explains, is staffed by certified peer support specialists, people who have lived with a mental health diagnosis, experienced issues with substance abuse, or recovered from personal struggles.

 As the line's name suggests, its purpose is to offer a compassionate ear.